rnataoliveira/resume/readme-en.md

 This was my first experience working on a startup.
 The initial idea of ​​the product was to build a social network with its own internal reseller / product-based solutions based on influential people.
 I was able to participate in the process of consolidating ideas, as well as being ahead of the front-end processes using Javascript, React (ES6), and participate in small back-end troubleshooting with technologies such as Node and Meteor.

 ## **SKILLS**
 Bootstrap
 CSS 3
 Git
 HTML 5
-ES6
 jQuery
-Javascript
 Materialize
 Material UI
-Sass
-Less
 React
 Redux
+Javascript
+ES 6
 Docker
 Asp Net Core
 C#
 Node
 Meteor
 Sql
 Mongo
 Scrum